Ndidi returns from injury to help Leicester City beat West Ham United | Goal.com

 Hope you're okay, Vards! 👊#LeiWhu pic.twitter.com/BRjsRgxGYk

-Thanks to this result, Rodgers’ team remains third in the English topflight log with 48 points from 24 outings.
+Thanks to this result, Rodgers’ team remains third in the English top-flight with 48 points from 24 outings.

-Leicester City host Chelsea in their next Premier League match but, before then, have an FA Cup fourth round clash with Brentford and travel to Aston Villa for the second leg of their EFL Cup semi-final.
+Leicester City host Chelsea in their next Premier League match but, before then, they have an FA Cup fourth-round clash with Brentford and travel to Aston Villa for the second leg of their EFL Cup semi-final.